-Celinne Da Costa is many things: a digital nomad, published author, avid traveller (60 countries and counting).
+“Lifestyle Design with…” is one of our tentpole features where we probe prominent voices to share their lifestyle ideas to inspire our readers.
+Here we speak to Celinne Da Costa who is a digital nomad, published author, avid traveller (60 countries and counting).
 The moniker that suits her best, however, is “storyteller”.

 Disillusioned by her 9-9 job in advertising, she set off on an experiment to circumnavigate the globe using her social network.
 The challenge was that she had to be personally connected to everyone who hosted her – friends, friends of friends and/ or people she met on the road.

-She would eventually spend less than nine thousand Dollars over a year of travel that included meeting meditating monks in Mandalay and discussing philosophy in a Javanese puppet shop.
+She would eventually spend less than nine thousand dollars over a year of travel that included meeting meditating monks in Mandalay and discussing philosophy in a Javanese puppet shop.
 The incredible humans she met let her into their homes, fed, nurtured, advised and encouraged her.
-A little publication you may have heard of by the name of Forbes got wind of her inspiring story and the rest is history.
+Forbes got wind of her inspiring story and the rest is history.

 Today, she’s turned her passions into a successful business.
 Celinne helps entrepreneurs build their personal brands and master the art of storytelling to be able to connect deeper with their audiences and create captivating brands that sell.
 Here, Celinne speaks to Rosie Bell from beautiful Bali on travel and all things life design.